Dasatinib: Brand names

 In Bangladesh dasatinib is available under the trade name Dasanix by Beacon Pharmaceuticals.
-In India, It is marketed under the brand name Nextki by Emcure Pharmaceuticals.
+Each film coated tablet contains Dasatinib Monohydrate INN 51.845 mg equivalent to Dasatinib 50 mg.
+It is exported in abroad by Emergency Drug.

 Research

 Dasatinib has been shown to eliminate senescent cells in cultured adipocyte progenitor cells.

+Dasatinib+Quercetin

 Dasatinib has been shown to induce apoptosis in senescent cells by inhibiting Src kinase, whereas quercetin inhibits the anti-apoptotic protein Bcl-xL.
 Administration of dasatinib along with quercetin to mice improved cardiovascular function and eliminated senescent cells.
 Aged mice given dasatinib with quercetin showed improved health and survival.

-Giving dasatinib and quercetin to mice eliminated senescent cells and caused a long-term resolution of frailty.
 A study of fourteen human patients with idiopathic pulmonary fibrosis (a disease characterized by increased numbers of senescent cells) given dasatinib and quercetin showed improved physical function and evidence of reduced senescent cells.